• Skip to primary navigation

 • I prefer using short-grain rice (Milchreis in Germany) for making cabbage or vine leaf rolls.

-• I used to take long-grain rice before, but although the rolls were tasty, I was never satisfied with the texture, they were always supposed to be softer, squishier.
+• I used to take long-grain rice before, but although the rolls were tasty, I was never satisfied with the texture; they were always supposed to be softer and squishier.

-• So, I switched to short-grain rice, and voila, my rolls finally have that comforting structure I remember from my childhood.
+• So, I switched to short-grain rice, and voila, my rolls finally had that comforting structure I remember from my childhood.

 Dairy: